Welcome to LifeCourse!

 Explore the outstanding cohorts and data available through the LifeCourse platform to uncover the potential value-add for your research.

-The Melbourne Children’s LifeCourse Research Initiative
+The Melbourne Children’s LifeCourse Initiative

-LifeCourse is jointly supported by The Melbourne Children’s Campus partners: The Royal Children’s Hospital, Murdoch Children’s Research Institute (MCRI) and The University of Melbourne (Department of Paediatrics), with funding from the Royal Children’s Hospital Foundation.
+LifeCourse is jointly supported by The Melbourne Children’s Campus partners: The Royal Children’s Hospital, Murdoch Children’s Research Institute (MCRI) and The University of Melbourne (Department of Paediatrics), established with funding from the Royal Children’s Hospital Foundation.

-PhD and Postdoc Training Program
+Forums and Training

 Did you know?